By Mikayla McGrath

 My role at Force on our research and partnerships team has given me the background and research validation to know that for this surgery, patients will improve by having access to Force.
-I’ve studied the impact of Force engagement on pain and outcomes and knew even if he only logged in a handful of times, he would have a more successful recovery.
+I’ve studied the impact of Force engagement on pain, outcomes and care experience and knew even if he only logged in a handful of times, he would have a more successful recovery.

 We logged onto Force daily together to complete his exercises and view any educational content prescribed each day.